yaronf/I-D/STAR/draft-ietf-acme-star.md

 ### Name Delegation Use Case

-The proposed mechanism can be used as a building block of an efficient name-delegation protocol, for example one that exists between a CDN or a cloud provider and its users {{I-D.sheffer-acme-star-request}}, in a way that makes the delegator (i.e., the IO) in full control of the delegation by simply instructing the CA to stop the automatic renewal and letting the currently active certificate expire shortly thereafter.
+The proposed mechanism can be used as a building block of an efficient name-delegation protocol, for example one that exists between a CDN or a cloud provider and its customers {{I-D.sheffer-acme-star-request}}.
+At any time, the service customer (i.e., the IO) can terminate the delegation by simply instructing the CA to stop the automatic renewal and letting the currently active certificate expire shortly thereafter.

 ## Terminology